carlotapearl/100-days-of-code/log.md

 **Today's Progress**:I was sick most of the day but managed to view an hour or more of course work at Udacity - the beauty of online learning!
 Looking forward to setting up for project 3.

+### Day 7: July 03, 2018

+**Today's Progress**:Today I started setting up for Project 3.
+Continued progress on the Object Oriented JavaScript 112 Minute Course on teamtreehouse.com, and also worked through several of Free Code Camp's Functional programming challenges.